kodokoto/muse/README.md

 ## Language plan
 - [x] Define language syntax and semmantics.
 - [-] Lexer and Parser written in C++
+- [ ] local type inference and type checking
+- [ ] data race lifetime checking
 - [ ] Multiple MLIR dialects as pre-transpile targets to LLVM, suporting the tensor dialect natively.
-- [ ] Robust CLI that supports WebAssembly as a target as well as app bundling.
+- [ ] Robust CLI that supports WebAssembly as a target and modern app bundling features.
 - [ ] Smart linter that helps with type checking and memory management errors.
 - [ ] Syntax highlighter for IDE and documentation
 - [ ] Documentation